 Cancer and benign prostatic hyperplasia may cause blood in the urine.
 These disorders are a concern mainly in people over 50, although younger people with risk factors (smoking, family history, or chemical exposures) may develop cancer.

-Schistosoma haematobium, a parasitic worm that causes disease in Africa and, to a lesser extent, in India and parts of the Middle East, can invade the urinary tract, causing blood in the urine.
-Doctors consider schistosomiasis only if people have spent time in areas where the worm is found.
-Tuberculosis may cause blood in the urine.
+Schistosoma haematobium is a parasitic worm that causes a disease called schistosomiasis Schistosomiasis Schistosomiasis is infection caused by certain flatworms (flukes), called schistosomes.
+People acquire schistosomiasis by swimming or bathing in fresh water that is contaminated with the flukes... read more in Africa and, to a lesser extent, in India and parts of the Middle East.
+This worm can invade the urinary tract, causing blood in the urine.
+Doctors consider schistosomiasis Schistosomiasis Schistosomiasis is infection caused by certain flatworms (flukes), called schistosomes.
+People acquire schistosomiasis by swimming or bathing in fresh water that is contaminated with the flukes... read more only if people have spent time in areas where the worm is found.
+Tuberculosis Tuberculosis (TB) Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
+It usually affects the lungs, but almost any organ can be involved.
+Tuberculosis... read more may cause blood in the urine.

 Doctors first try to establish that bleeding is the cause of red urine.
 Then they look for the cause of the bleeding, including where in the urinary tract (or occasionally elsewhere) the bleeding is originating.
 The following information can help people know when to see a doctor and what to expect during the evaluation.

 Doctors first ask questions about the person's symptoms and medical history and then do a physical examination.
-What they find during the history and physical examination often suggests a cause of the blood in the urine and the tests that may need to be done (see Table: Some Causes and Features of Blood in the Urine).
+What they find during the history and physical examination often suggests a cause of the blood in the urine and the tests that may need to be done (see table Some Causes and Features of Blood in the Urine Some Causes and Features of Blood in the Urine ).

 Doctors ask how long blood has been present and whether there have been any previous bleeding episodes.
-They ask about symptoms of urinary blockage, such as difficulty starting urination or inability to completely empty the bladder.
+They ask about fever, weight loss, or symptoms of urinary blockage, such as difficulty starting urination or inability to completely empty the bladder.
 Pain or discomfort is an important finding.
 Burning during urination or dull pain in the lower abdomen just above the pubic bone suggests a bladder infection.
-In men, mild to moderate pain in the lower back or pelvis is often the result of a prostate infection.
+In men, mild to moderate pain in the lower back or pelvis is often the result of a prostate infection Prostatitis Prostatitis is pain and swelling, inflammation, or both of the prostate gland.
+The cause is sometimes a bacterial infection.
+Pain can occur in the area between the scrotum and anus or in the... read more .
 Extremely severe pain is usually due to a stone or a blood clot blocking the flow of urine.

 Doctors then do a physical examination.
 Usually, a pelvic examination is necessary in women.
 If women have blood in the vagina, a catheter may need to be inserted into the bladder to see whether the source of blood is the bladder or the vagina.
 In men, doctors usually do a digital rectal examination to check the prostate.

 Sometimes doctors can make a diagnosis based on the person's symptoms and the results of the physical examination.
 More often, because symptoms of many disorders overlap, testing is needed to determine the cause (or sometimes the presence) of blood in the urine.
-Urinalysis is the first test done.
+Urinalysis Urinalysis and Urine Culture Urinalysis, the testing of urine, may be necessary in the evaluation of kidney and urinary tract disorders and can also help evaluate bodywide disorders such as diabetes or liver problems.
+A... read more is the first test done.
 Urinalysis can detect blood (confirming that the red color of the urine is caused by blood) and may show evidence of a kidney filtering disorder.
 If infection is suspected, urine culture is usually done.

-In all people over 50 and in people who have risk factors for cancer, doctors typically use a flexible viewing tube to look inside the bladder (cystoscopy) to determine the cause of bleeding.
+In all people over 50 and in people who have risk factors for cancer, doctors typically use a flexible viewing tube to look inside the bladder (cystoscopy Cystoscopy A doctor can diagnose some disorders of the bladder and urethra (for example, bladder tumors, stones in the bladder, benign prostatic enlargement) by looking through a flexible viewing tube... read more ) to determine the cause of bleeding.

 People of any age who do not have an infection or a kidney filtering disorder as the cause of visibly bloody urine typically have imaging studies, such as computed tomography (CT), ultrasonography, or magnetic resonance imaging (MRI) of the abdomen and pelvis.
 For people under 50 who have only microscopic hematuria and no other abnormalities detected during the physical examination, blood tests, or urinalysis, doctors may simply repeat the urinalysis in 6 or 12 months.
 If blood is still present, they will do further tests.

-If doctors suspect a kidney filtering disorder (based of the results of urinalysis), they usually do blood tests to evaluate kidney function and sometimes a kidney biopsy.
-Blood tests for sickle cell disease may be needed in people of African or Mediterranean descent who are not known to have the disease.
+If doctors suspect a kidney filtering disorder (based of the results of urinalysis), they usually do blood tests to evaluate kidney function and sometimes a kidney biopsy Kidney biopsy Site-specific biopsies and cell sampling are also used in the evaluation of people with suspected kidney and urinary tract disorders.
+(See also Overview of the Urinary Tract.)
+A kidney biopsy... read more .
+Blood tests for sickle cell disease Sickle Cell Disease Sickle cell disease is an inherited genetic abnormality of hemoglobin (the oxygen-carrying protein found in red blood cells) characterized by sickle (crescent)-shaped red blood cells and chronic... read more may be needed in people of African or Mediterranean descent who are not known to have the disease.